-Dr. Marc Silberman specializes in compartment testing and the diagnosis of exertional compartment syndrome.
-He has been performing compartment tests for more than 10 years and is a referral source for orthopedic surgeons located throughout the Northeast and Mid Atlantic.
+Dr. Marc Silberman specializes in compartment testing and the diagnosis compartment tests for more than 10 years and is a referral source for orthopedic surgeons located throughout the Northeast and Mid Atlantic.
 He has presented cases at national conferences and has been published in peer-reviewed scientific journals on the topic of exertional leg pain and compartment syndrome.

 Exertional Compartment Syndrome (ECS): A clinical condition where an athlete classically experiences reproducible exercise induced lower leg pain that begins at a consistent time with activity and is relieved with cessation of exercise.
 There may be numbness, tingling, and weakness.
 The presentation can be quite variable and pain may be present all the time even after cessation of exercise.